Long gone are the days when you left the office, and so did your responsibilities. In today’s landscape, your phone and laptop are your offices.

 But, perhaps, most important for case management purposes, it allows you to create a shareable database of trial materials that is organized in chronological order.

-Basically, Evernote is like the Walmart of case management applications, it offers a little bit of everything…just stay away from the food court.
+Basically, Evernote is like the Walmart of personal injury case management software, it offers a little bit of everything…just stay away from the food court.

 We’ve all told a story that we thought would kill, but ended up getting a lukewarm response…“You had to be there!”, you exclaimed.
 Well, it’s that type of embarrassment BEEDOCS hopes to curtail, because it helps you to present your story as a 3D timeline (complete with photos, videos, animations, and more).